vilya/VGL/README.txt

 paths if you've got your libraries installed in custom locations.

-After a successful make, the library and headers will be inside the dist directory; the example program (and a second copy of the library) will be inside the bin directory.
+After a successful make, the library and headers will be inside the dist directory; the example programs (and a second copy of the library) will be inside the bin directory along with the test programs.

 Running the examples
 ====================
-If you're in the project root folder, you should be able to run the example program by typing
+If you're in the project root folder, you should be able to run the example programs by typing (for example):

   ./bin/example